Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 #### 1. Heat Management Phase

+Player each roll a D20 to determine which player is high initiative for the duration of the turn.

 **Heat Management System**
 - Add heat from previous turn's actions
 - Each ship must choose and declare: